Mobile menu icon

 Royal Society University Research fellowship

-Status: Internal deadline for expression of interest: 29 June 2025.
+Status: Internal deadline for expression of interest: midnight (24:00) on 5 July 2026

 Application process: In preparation for this funding scheme opening we invite expressions of interest from those wishing to apply for a Royal Society University Research fellowship with our Physics and Astronomy Department.